skeeto/skeeto.github.com/_posts/2013-09-03-Leaving-Gmail-Behind.markdown

 ---

 *Update May 2017*: Shortly after [switching to modal editing][vim], I stopped using Emacs and Notmuch as my mail client.
-I now use Mutt and Vim.
+I [now use Mutt and Vim][mutt].

 For the last 8 years I have been using Gmail as my e-mail provider, during which 3 years I was a student.
 It was very convenient,